jyoung4242/Squeleto-Docs/docs/Demo1.md

 triggers a mapchange.
 When the player and NPC walk around, they are animated walking, thanks to the sprite animation system, and the
 NPC, when not being interacted with, will endlessly walk in a loop, thanks to the Events system and the defined behavior loop [component](./ECS?id=components) on the NPC entity.

+Both the NPC and the player have a passiveAudio component on them, to play the 'walking' sounds while they are moving.
+They are different sounds for each one.
+And if/when you change map, the npc's walking audio stops playing.

 The Entities in this demo are the player, NPC, bookcase, counter, planter, and pizzasign.
 Due to the Rendering system mentioned above, the player can walk around the objects and the y-sorting is handled properly.